|On this page|

 Delete all custom attributes.
 This does not affect internal attributes such as

 A multi-parm allowing you to delete one or more attributes by name.
+This parameter is used when Delete Using is set to Attribute List.

 The name of the attribute to delete.